 (2001-02) for Richard Stoltzman and the National Symphony in Washington.

-Works by Rautavaara over the past decade include the orchestral work Tapestry of Life
+Works by Rautavaara over his final decade included the orchestral work Tapestry of Life

 (2007), the concertos Incantations